arobito/arobito-docs/source/project/welcomenewuser.rst

 Refer to the `Pro Git e-book <http://git-scm.com/book/en/Git-Basics-Tagging>`_ for more information on tag signing.

-.. note:: It does not male sense to sign every commit.
+.. note:: It does not make sense to sign every commit.
 Basically, it would be enough to sign tags for releases.
 But
           currently, we have not established any rules on that.